Epeli Ganilau: Chairman of the Great Council of Chiefs

 There were also accusations that Ganilau was undermining the so-called political neutrality of the Bose Levu Vakaturaga with his calls for a revival of the defunct Alliance Party, the multi-racial political party founded by Ratu Mara, which governed Fiji from 1967 to 1987.
 Ganilau's call received support from a number of political factions, including the Indo-Fijian-dominated National Federation Party, but received a cold reception from Prime Minister Qarase's Soqosoqo Duavata ni Lewenivanua.
 They saw Ganilau's multiracial agenda as an unwelcome threat to the nationalist i'taukei vote they required to remain in power.
 Ganilau had hinted that he himself would play a role in reviving the proposed Alliance with its focus on multiracialism.
 The decision to oust Ganilau from the leadership of the Great Council of Chiefs was widely seen as a move by Qarase to prevent Ganilau from using the Council as a platform to advance his (Ganilau) political agenda.
-Clearly, Qarase regarded Ganilau as a threat and had set a course to neutralize him.
+Clearly, Qarase regarded Ganilau as a threat and had set a course to neutralise him.

 Both Qarase and Ganilau held visions of Fiji that were incompatible.
-Ganilau had ideas of a united multiracial Fiji that was modelled on Ratu Mara's Alliance government that governed Fiji 1970-1987.
+Ganilau had ideas of a united multiracial Fiji that was modelled on Ratu Mara's Alliance government that governed the Dominion of Fiji from 1970 to 1987.
 In that set up the chiefs played an important mediating role among the various races in Fiji.
 Ganilau yearned for a return to those heady days when leadership was respected, political power was in the hands of respected Fijian high chiefs and race relations were stable.
 But in 1987 Mara and his chiefs lost power and indigenous Fijian paramountcy was restored through the Rabuka coup.
 After the coup of 1987, race and racial issues dominated the political discourse.
 Indigenous Fijian ethno-nationalism ran rampant.
 It divided Fiji society along racial lines.
 Ethnic minorities were marginalised.
 The Indo-Fijian community in particular was targeted.
 Many of them were thrown off the land they leased.
 Displaced Indo-Fijians congregated in refugee camps in some of the major towns.
 For the first time refugee camps were established in Fiji; indeed the whole South Pacific region.
 Thousands migrated overseas depriving Fiji of valuable human capital.
 This was the spectre that haunted Ganilau and other moderates like him who represented the silent majority in Fiji.
 They saw first hand the cost of racial politics and undertook to guard against its re-emergence.
 These issues provided the context for Ganilau's multiracial vision.
 It was a vision that competed against the primordialism pursued by Qarase and the ethno-nationalists behind him.